 Europe is a wonderfully varied place to visit.
 Every single country boasts unique cultural highlights and diverse natural beauty which makes a European vacation a real treat.
 As well as historic attractions and cultural destinations, Europe boasts thousands of miles of coastline and a glittering array of picture-perfect beaches that cater to almost every taste.

-Whether you love pristine stretches of golden sand, wild, windswept pebble beaches, or bays that rise sharply from turquoise waters to looming, magnificent rocky peaks, there’s a European beach that will fit the bill.
+Whether you love pristine stretches of golden sand, wild, windswept pebble beaches, or bays that rise sharply from turquoise waters to looming, magnificent rocky peaks, there’s a European beach that will fit the bill for your next tour packages in Europe.
 So if you are planning to cruise the Mediterranean in 2022, here are a few of the best spots to build your itinerary around!

 Santa Giulia, Corsica